Teeemster/Portolio-React/README.md

 [![License: GPL v2](https://img.shields.io/badge/License-GPL_v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)

 ## Description
-* This single page web application was designed using react.
+* This is a single page web application that was designed using react.
 The application exhibits prior websites I have created as a developer.

 ## Table of Contents
 * [Installation](#installation)